 Level Up Village

 Imagine the thrill of using Computer Assisted Design to create a 3D printer solar light in conjunction with students in the U.S.!
 Kenya Connect has been partnering with Level Up Village to offer innovative STEAM (Science, Technology, Engineering, Art, and Math) classes by connecting a class of students in Wamunyu with students in the U.S. Since 2015 over 1000 students have participated in classes including Global Inventors, Global Conversations, and Coding Video Games.
-In September 2019 we are launching Global Sound Artists in 40 early primary classrooms and Global Water Crisis, Global Inventor and Global Scientist in 20 upper primary classes.
+In September 2019 we launched Global Sound Artists in 40 early primary classrooms and Global Water Crisis, Global Inventor and Global Scientist in 20 upper primary classes.

 Technology Teacher Professional Development